siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

   * `pwrN` returns `1` when motors 1 - N are enabled
 * Retired Parameters:
   * `fd` JSON footer depth.
 Fd is now always zero (0), making the footer object `f` a peer object to the response object `r`
-  * `ms` segment microsecond hidden parameter has been removed
+  * `ms` segment microsecond hidden parameter removed
-  * `ml` minimum line length hidden parameter has been removed
+  * `ml` minimum line length hidden parameter removed
+  * `ma` minimum arc segment length hidden parameter removed
 * Status Codes have some changes
   * Also have been broken out into a separate `error.h` file
   * See [Status Codes]()